Allison Hayes: Later years and death

-Hayes later said that the pain of her illness caused her to contemplate suicide, and that her symptoms were not taken seriously by doctors.
+Hayes later said that the pain of her illness caused her to contemplate suicide, and that her doctors did not take her symptoms seriously.
 Reading a medical book about the metal poisoning of factory workers, Hayes recognized the symptoms described as being similar to her own.
-Hayes began to question the ingredients of a calcium supplement she had been taking for a long time and when she employed a toxicologist to test a sample of the product, he determined that it had an extremely high content of lead and concluded that Hayes was most likely suffering from lead poisoning.
+Hayes began to question the ingredients of a calcium supplement made from bone meal she had been taking for a long time.
+When she employed a toxicologist to test a sample of the product, he determined that it had an extremely high content of lead and concluded that Hayes was most likely suffering from lead poisoning.
 Hayes mounted a campaign to have the FDA ban the import or sale of the food supplement.

-An invalid, Hayes moved to San Clemente, California and her health continued to deteriorate.
+An invalid, Hayes moved to San Clemente, California, and her health continued to deteriorate.
 In 1976, she was diagnosed with leukemia and was treated regularly in La Jolla, California.
 While at the hospital receiving a blood transfusion, her condition unexpectedly and rapidly deteriorated as she experienced chills, flu-like symptoms and intense pain.
-She was transferred to the University of California Medical Center in San Diego, California on February 26, 1977, where she died the following day, one week before her 47th birthday.
+She was transferred to the University of California Medical Center in San Diego, California on February 26, 1977, where she died the following day, at age 46.
 Hayes was interred with her father at Holy Cross Cemetery in Culver City, California.
 Her mother Charlotte died eight months later and was buried in a nearby unmarked grave.
 In a letter that arrived after her death, the FDA advised her that amendments were being made to the laws governing the importation of nutritional supplements, largely as a result of her situation.